filestack/filestack-swift/CONTRIBUTING.md

 ### Step 3: Build Carthage dependencies

 Make sure to run ```carthage bootstrap --cache-builds --platform iOS``` before opening the project in Xcode for the first time.
+This will ensure that any dependent binary framework dependencies will be built and ready to be linked against when building the project from Xcode.

 ### Step 4: Create a new feature branch `contrib/issue-number`
 Put your code in a new feature branch.
 The name of the new branch should start with `contrib/`.
 This convention will help us to keep track of future changes from pull requests.